rezabase/FCND-Controls-CPP/README.md

 Mass = 0.4855

-## Body rate control
+## Calculating the motor commands given commanded thrust and moments

-Requirements: The controller should be a proportional controller on body rates to commanded moments.
-The controller should take into account the moments of inertia of the drone when calculating the commanded moments.
+Requirements: The thrust and moments should be converted to the appropriate 4 different desired thrust forces for the moments.
+Ensure that the dimensions of the drone are properly accounted for when calculating thrust from moments.

-There are two funcitons to configure in this step, GenerateMotorCommands() and BodyRateControl()

 ### GenerateMotorCommands()